matt-harvey/swx/README.rst

 a new activity, but accidentally give it the same name as an existing one.
-On subsequent occasions, when you switch back to an already-used activity, you would omit the ``-c`` - and again ``swx`` will helpfully protest in case you think you're reusing to an existing activity, but aren't.
+On subsequent occasions, when you switch back to an already-used activity, you would omit the ``-c`` - and again ``swx`` will helpfully protest in case you think you're reusing an existing activity, but aren't.

 Like all options in ``swx``, the ``-c`` can be entered either before or after the other arguments.